 We couldn’t write a blog about Valentine’s Day without including a card activity!
 Or, how about three card activities?

 These gorgeous templates and craft ideas are cheap and easy yet effective.
-All you need for them is either colored paper and/or one of our FREE downloadable templates!
+All you need for them is either coloured paper and/or one of our downloadable templates!

 Choose one below or get students to make their own!